cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/prod.md

       --set-file flowLicense.licenseData=$LICENSE \
       --timeout 4200s
     ```
-## Log into your CloudBees CD/RO production environment <a name="cdro-gke-example-prod-login"/>
+## Log into your CloudBees CD/RO environment <a name="cdro-gke-example-clustered-login"/>

 Once CloudBees CD/RO is installed in your GKE cluster, you can access it via the instance URL using [supported browsers](https://docs.cloudbees.com/docs/cloudbees-common/latest/supported-platforms/cloudbees-ci-cloud#browsers).